CLEP / Principles of Management

 Explanation: Leadership and management are complementary but distinct concepts.
 Leadership emphasizes vision, inspiration, and change, focusing on developing people and culture.
 Management emphasizes planning, organizing, and controlling resources.
 Both are necessary for organizational success.

-Correct Answer: A. Matrix structure
+Correct Answer: D. Matrix structure

 Explanation: A matrix structure allows organizations to balance global and local needs while managing diverse product lines effectively.
 It provides dual reporting relationships that help balance functional expertise with product/geographic focus.
 This structure is more complex but offers greater flexibility and resource utilization.